lambdatoast/lambdatoast.github.com/_drafts/functions-functors.md

 And if you're still reading after I literally used the words "things," "something," and "anything," while describing a concept: Thank you for sticking around!

 There's more to it, of course.
-Namely, **there are certain *equational properties* that must be satisfied** in order for something to be considered a category.
-Whatever satisfies those properties can *reliably* use all the categorical tools (machine-wise and brain-wise), proofs, etc. that apply to it.
+Namely, there are certain **equational properties** that must be satisfied in order for something to be considered a category.
+Whatever satisfies those properties can *reliably* use all the categorical proofs, etc. that apply to it.

-Fittingly, in FP equational reasoning is second nature, so we can always demonstrate whether or not a given equational property is satisfied.
+Fittingly, equational reasoning is second nature in FP.

 We will now dive into each part that a category is made up of.
 As we go through it, we will see how a programming language gives rise to a category.
 I will unimaginatively call this category "**PL**".